jumpyjacko/JumpyJacko/README.md

 ### I code, maybe

-Javascript is hard.
+Coding is hard.
 Motivation is low.